 /10 |

-While we do like the Raidmax Zeta listed below, the Cougar MX330-G is an option that offers pretty much all the same features, but for nearly ~$10 cheaper.
-The MX330-G comes with a tempered glass side panel, a grilled front panel (to help with airflow), and a full length PSU shroud.
+While we do like the Thermaltake Versa H18 listed below, the AeroCool Bolt is an option that offers pretty much all the same features, but in a bigger mid tower format and with some RGB lighting thrown in.
+The Bolt comes with a tempered glass side panel, one preinstalled fan, a grilled front panel (to help with airflow), an RGB strip on the front panel, and a full length PSU shroud.

 That’s a steal of a deal.
 And, if you didn’t think you’d be able to build a budget system that performs well and looks good, this case might just change your mind.

-The bottom line, though, is that if you’re looking for a nice-looking case that you can build an affordable gaming PC in, the Cougar MX330-G will give you plenty of room, good airflow, and nice aesthetics, all for right at ~$40.
+The bottom line, though, is that if you’re looking for a nice-looking case that you can build an affordable gaming PC in, the AeroCool Bolt will give you plenty of room, good airflow, and nice aesthetics, all for right at ~$50.

 Affordable High Airflow:

-Fractal Design’s Focus mid tower case is our pick for the best airflow option among cases under $50.
-The Focus comes in five different color schemes and will give budget builders a solid case that looks nice and will provide adequate airflow for their components.
+Thermaltake’s H18 micro-ATX case and the AeroCool Bolt are our picks for the best airflow options among cases under $50.
+The H18 is an all-black case that will give budget builders a nice-looking chassis that will provide adequate airflow for their components.

-The Focus can support graphics cards up to 15″ long and CPU coolers as tall as 6.5″.
-With 15″ of clearance for the graphics card, that means the Focus can house pretty much any graphics card currently available.
+The H18 can support graphics cards up to 350mm long and CPU coolers as tall as 155mm.
+With 350mm of clearance for the graphics card, that means the H18 can house pretty much any graphics card currently available.

-It can also support radiators in three different locations across the case (front, top, and rear) with the ability to hold a radiator as long as 280mm (on the top of the case).
-So, if you want to put an AIO cooler in this case, you definitely won’t be lacking for options that will fit inside of it.
+It can also support three different radiators at the same time (on the front, top, and back of the case) with the ability to hold a radiator as long as 280mm (on the front of the case).
+So, if you want to put a 280mm AIO cooler in this case, you definitely won’t be lacking for options that will fit inside of it.

-Ultimately, for just under $50, the Fractal Design Focus comes with the room, clearance, and airflow necessary to house a high-end gaming computer.
-So, if you are looking for a budget-friendly case that you can use to build a solid system with, or a case that you can grow into in the future, the Focus is a solid option that won’t cost you an arm and a leg.
+Ultimately, for right about $50, the Thermaltake Versa H18 comes with the room, clearance, and airflow necessary to house a high-end gaming computer.
+So, if you are looking for a budget-friendly case that you can use to build a solid system with, or a case that you can grow into in the future, the H18 is a solid option that won’t cost you an arm and a leg.

 Budget Tempered Glass:

-Most budget PC cases don’t get a lot of love, but Raidmax’s ZETA is probably an even lesser known option.
-However, it is one of the best budget PC cases under $50 out there.
+Most budget PC cases don’t get a lot of love, but FSP’s CMT260 is probably an even lesser known option.
+However, it is one of the cheapest PC cases out there.
 Its biggest feature is probably its tempered glass side panel as you typically won’t find tempered glass on a case in this price range.

-Overall, for just under $50 you get a nice-looking case that has a tempered glass side panel, a full length PSU shroud, and enough clearance to house a high-end gaming system.
+Overall, for a little under $50 you get a nice-looking case that has a tempered glass side panel, some RGB-lighting on the front panel, and enough room inside to house a solid system.

 Budget Mini-ITX Case: